Liouville first passage percolation: geodesic length exponent is strictly larger than 1 at high temperatures: Hierarchical structure of a path

 which is an ellipse of width $O(K^{j+1})$ and height $O(K^j)$.
 Define

-We say $P$ is \emph{tame} if $P \subseteq \tilde E(P)$, and {\em untame} otherwise.
-We would like to mention that we do not say a path in $\SL_0$ or $\SL_m$ is tame or untame.
-The tame property implies that $P$ is roughly a straight line of length $O(K)$ if we rescale $\R^2$ by regarding $K^j$ as the unit.
-The untame property implies that one travels a long way along $P$.
-Hence, we can extract more or longer subpaths, as Property (b) in Proposition \ref{Prop.subpaths} states.
-This implies that a path with dimension close to 1 can not contain many untame subpaths, which will be proved in Proposition~\ref{Lem.Lemma2}.
-We call Property (c) in Proposition \ref{Prop.subpaths} the 12-times-rule (here the number 12 is a somewhat arbitrary choice).
-With it, the subpaths are disperse in some sense, so that we can take advantage of \eqref{Eq.Xindpt} and employ a large deviation estimate for $h_j |_{P^{(i)}}$'s later.
+We say that $P$ is \emph{tame} if $P \subseteq \tilde E(P)$, and {\em untamed} otherwise.
+We would like to mention that we do not say a path in $\SL_0$ is tame or untamed.

+Rescale $\R^2$ by regarding $K^j$ as unity, and consider the paths in scale $K^{j+1}$.
+The tame property implies that $P$ is roughly a straight segment of length $O(K)$, while the untamed property implies that $P$ looks like a curve.
+What is important to us is that a curve is longer than a straight segment with the same endpoints.
+Thus, we can extract more/longer child-paths from untamed path, as Property (b2) in Proposition \ref{Prop.sub-paths} states.
+In other words, an untamed sub-path will bring a large amount of offsprings in the whole family.
+Therefore, if a path in $\p_\k$ has length exponent close to 1, the family of its sub-paths can not contain many untamed ones, which will be proved in Proposition~\ref{Lem.Lemma2}.

+We call Property (c) in Proposition \ref{Prop.sub-paths} the 12-times-rule (here the number 12 is a somewhat arbitrary choice).
+With it, the child-paths are not dense in some sense, so that we can take advantage of \eqref{Eq.Xindpt} and employ a large deviation estimate for $h_j |_{P^{(i)}}$'s later.
+Recall $[r] = \{ 1, \ldots, r \}$.